 2. Playtime Wrinkles

 More of a theory rather than a fact, there is the belief that when a dog wrinkles his or her nose during play, this prompts the trigeminal nerve to trigger a sneezing fit.

-You may often see this when dogs are playing standing up and open their mouths with their noses wrinkled as they emit funny sounds.
-These jaw sparring events are often accompanied by sneezing of one or even both parties.
+You may often see this when dogs are playing by standing up and opening their mouths with their noses wrinkled as they emit funny sounds.
+These jaw-sparring events are often accompanied by sneezing of one or even both parties.

 3. A Reassuring Gesture